Rose Island Lighthouse

 There are also tours of the Newport Vineyards for wine tasting.
 Belcourt Castle offers a unique opportunity to step back in time and enjoy the atmosphere of the Gilded Age.

 The Cliff Walk is 3.5 miles along an elevated path, where you'll get the chance to see the many mansions that define Newport along with picturesque views of the harbor.
-It begins at First Beach, or Easton's Beach, and finishes at the private Bailey's Beach.
-Easton's Beach, Newport's largest public beach, located on Memorial Boulevard at the start of the Cliff Walk, is a 3/4 mile long surf beach with a board walk and amusements.
+It begins at First Beach, or Easton's Beach, Newport's largest public beach with amusements, and finishes at the private Bailey's Beach.
 Newport offers plenty of beaches for visitors.

 Other walks in Newport include the Newport Harbor Walk and the Ten Mile Ocean Drive with many of those miles you have public access to the shoreline, starting at the Breakers mansion.